RYANCOX00/pands-project2021/README.md

 <br />

 ### What was the intention of the dataset?
 The dataset was used as a multivariate dataset used by Ronald Fisher, a statistician and biologist.
-Fisher used the dataset to argue the Linear Discriminant Analysis method in statistics.
+Fisher used the dataset to prove the Linear Discriminant Analysis method in statistics.
 This method argues that two or more combinations of features can categorise or separate an object [3].
 This was published in his paper *The use of multiple measurements in taxonomic problems in 1936* [4].
 <br />
 <br />